uynphm/MiniMinds/README.md

 - **Picture and Video Analysis**: Upload a picture and a video of toddlers to analyze their expression.
 - **Autism Detection**: Uses machine learning models to detect early signs of autism.
 - **User-Friendly Interface**: Simple and intuitive design for parents and caregivers.
-- **Secure Data Handling**: Ensures privacy and security of uploaded picture.
+- **Secure Data Handling**: Ensures privacy and security of uploaded picture and video.

 ---